EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   set the output verbosity to #
 + -disp[:lus]\\
   displays picture in a subshell.
-  Optional :l or :u or :s draws in landscape, upside-down, seascape.\\
+  Option :l or :u or :s draws in landscape, upside-down, seascape.\\
   _Note:_{: style="color: red"} to use this feature you must compile **fplot**{: style="color: blue"} with a viewer available your machine.
 + -plaintext\\